mranaglyph/Idols-of-Ash-Coop/README.md

 Installation:

-Simply download and unpack the zip file (idol coop.zip) to your game (exe) folder, so the contents sit next to the idols_of_ash.exe.
+Download the Idols of Ash Coop release build and unpack the contents.
+Inside, there is another zip file (idol coop.zip).
+Unpack the zip file (idol coop.zip) to your game (exe) folder, so the contents sit next to the idols_of_ash.exe.
 It should extract:
   a folder (mods-unpacked)